hbctraining/Pseudobulk-for-scRNAseq/lessons/03_pseudobulk_DESeq2.md

 ```

 ## Aggregate counts for pseudobulk analysis
-Now, before we transform our single-cell level dataset into one sample-level dataset per cell type (cluster) there are a few data wrangling steps involved.
-We know that we want to aggregate cells of a particular celltype and that we want to collapse the down by sample.
+Now, before we transform our single-cell level dataset into one sample-level dataset per cell type (cluster), there are a few data wrangling steps involved.
+We know that we want to aggregate cells of a particular celltype and that we want to collapse them down by sample.

 To aggregate the counts, we will **use the `AggregateExpression()` function from Seurat**.
-It will take as input a Seurat object, and returns summed counts ("pseudobulk") for each identity class.
+It will take as input a Seurat object, and return summed counts ("pseudobulk") for each identity class.
 The default is to return a matrix with genes as rows, and identity classes as columns.
 We have set `return.seurat` to  `TRUE`, which means rather than a matrix we will get an object of class Seurat.
 We have also specified which factors to aggregate on, using the `group.by` argument.

 ```r
 bulk <- AggregateExpression(